 Each year, the Crawford Fund Committees offer Conference Scholarships for students and young researchers to attend the annual conference.
 The Scholarship provides funds to cover expenses such as travel, accommodation and registration.

-The scholars supported by the NT Committee to attend the Crawford Fund’s 2017 Annual Conference are Maddison Clonan of the Charles Sturt University and Kimberley Hunnam of the Charles Darwin University.
-Read their reflections from the 2017 conference here.
+The scholars supported by the NT Committee to attend the Crawford Fund’s 2017 Annual Conference was Samantha Nowland.
+Read her reflections from the 2018 conference here.